-Mountaintop Communities

-Several hamlets located on top of the Catskill escarpment contribute to the history, recreation, and culture of the northern Catskills.
+Mountaintop Communities Several hamlets located on top of the Catskill escarpment contribute to the history, recreation, and culture of the northern Catskills.
 Ski centers in Hunter and Windham offer year-round activities, while many of the hamlets are in proximity to the wild scenery painted by artists of the Hudson River School and sites of the earliest hotels in America.

-Whatis The Catskill Park?

-The Catskill Park is a mountainous region

-encompassing more than 700,000 acres of land in Delaware, Greene, Ulster and Sullivan counties.
+What is The Catskill Park?
+CATSKILL Interpretive Center The Catskill Park is a mountainous region encompassing more than 700,000 acres of land in Delaware, Greene, Ulster and Sullivan counties.
 The boundaries of the park are typically depicted on maps with a blue line, as shown here.
 However, unlike most parks the Catskill Park is a mix of both public and private land.
 In fact, public lands make up only about half of it.
 While many of the park's mountaintops and ridgelines are wild, there are communities throughout the park, including places where people live and work, hotels, restaurants and businesses that provide services to park residents and visitors.

-The Catskill Forest Preserve

-is the 288,000 acres of state-owned public land within the Catskill Park.
+The Catskill Forest Preserve is the 288,000 acres of state-owned public land within the Catskill Park.
 Constitutional protections ensure the "forever wild" status of these lands, which make up more than 41 percent of the park's total land area.
-The Catskill Forest Preserve is characterized by old-growth forests, steep hemlook ravines, and clear free-flowing streams that provide many benefits, including wildlife habitat, drinking water for nearly 9-million New Yorkers, and a broad variety of outdoor recreational opportunities.
+The Catskill Forest Preserve is characterized by old-growth forests, steep hemlock ravines, and clear free-flowing streams that provide many benefits, including wildlife habitat, drinking water for nearly 9-million New Yorkers, and a broad variety of outdoor recreational opportunities.
 The City of New York manages six large reservoirs, all of which are open to fishing by permit.
 In addition, the city manages more than 40,000 acres of upland water-supply lands within the park that are open to hiking and hunting as well as fishing.
 Most upland properties do not require a permit.

-Achielan Received: - New York City gets more than 90 percent of its drinking water from the Casakil neglon.
+Articlian Reservair - New York City gets more than 80 percent of its drinking water from the Catalul region.

-Cutak® Meurisian - New York Siste manages more than \$00,000 some of land throughout the Castellia, open to a variety of activities, including hiding, harring, Shring, bapping, camping, non-motorised booking, horseback ricing, mountain biding and encountaining on designated trails.
+Catabilit Meanhains - New York Siste menages more than 303,000 scree of land throughout the Catability, open to a variety of activities, including hiding, haming, taking, happing, camping, non-motortool boeing, homeback riding, meanain biding and encomplating on Catagoguid Italia.

-From the Bottom of the Sea; ATSKILL Interpretive Center

-Gray and red sandstone and shale characteristic of this area formed some 360-400 million years ago when the Catskill region was a shallow sea that filled with clay and silt washing off the Acadian Mountains.
+From the Bottom of the Sea; Gray and red sandstone and shale characteristic of this area formed some 360-400 million years ago when the Catskill region was a shallow sea that filled with clay and silt washing off the Acadian Mountains.
 For millions of years afterward, Geologic processes forced the resulting thick layers of sediment upward to form a plateau high above the sea.
 As streams eroded deep valleys into this plateau, the Catskill Mountains were formed.
 Continental and valley glaciers also left their mark, repeatedly covering the Catskills from 2 million to 12,000 years ago.
 Layers of sandstone and shale that formed in that ancient sea are still visible today.

-Glacial topography dominates the Catskill Mountains
+Giacial topography dominates the Catskill Mountains